-The Department of Computer Science at Texas State University-San Marcos is the hub of computing related education and research activities on the campus. more...
+The Department of Computer Science at Texas State University is a thriving hub of campus computing-related education and research activities.

-The Department currently has 19 tenured and tenure-track faculty actively pursuing research in artificial intelligence, computer communication and networking, computer secuity, database and information systems, distributed and parallel computing, human computer interaction, image retrieval, multimedia computing, sensor networks, and software engineering.
-Our faculty's research has been supported by federal agencies and industry such as NSF, NIST, DoD, DoE, PNNL, LLNL, Semiconductor Research Consortium, IBM, Intel, NVidia, and Emerson.
-Our faculty have obtained prestigious awards like NSF CAREER award and IBM Faculty Fellowship.
+The department currently has 21 tenured and tenure-track faculty members actively pursuing research in artificial intelligence, bioinformatics, computer communication and networking, cyber security and trustworthy computing, database and information systems, distributed and parallel computing, high performance computing, human computer interaction, image retrieval, multimedia computing, sensor networks, software engineering, green computing, social computing, and sustainable computing.
+Faculty research has received federal and industry funding support from NSF, NIST, DoD, DoE, PNNL, LLNL, Semiconductor Research Consortium, IBM, Intel, NVIDIA, Emerson, and more.
+Our faculty has obtained prestigious awards like NSF CAREER awards and IBM and Google Faculty Fellowships.
+A number of our faculty members have been invited to give talks at conferences and other universities.
 We also engage other academic units on campus and local industry in a variety of research collaborations.

-As the pages at our Website reveal, there are many learning, research, and collaboration opportunities in the Department of Computer Science at Texas State.
-Please do not hesitate to contact us at if you need additional information.
+Please visit our website to explore the learning, research, and collaboration opportunities available in the Department of Computer Science at Texas State.
+We welcome your inquiries and invite you to contact us at for additional information.

 —Hongchi Shi, PhD Professor and Chair Department of Computer Science

 March 10, 2017, 2 p.m.

 April 14, 2017, midnight